Martingale History, Family Crest & Coats of Arms

 Early Origins of the Martingale family

-Another 312 words (22 lines of text) covering the years 1623 and 1686 are included under the topic Early Martingale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Martingale research.
+Another 79 words (6 lines of text) covering the years 1623 and 1686 are included under the topic Early Martingale History in all our PDF Extended History products and printed products wherever possible.

 Martingale Spelling Variations